 Basic Requirement.
 Beginning with the applicable effective dates, a manufacturer must comply with the following requirements:

 (a) Deficit Generation.
-Starting with the 2024 model year, a manufacturer accrues deficits for each on-road vehicle produced and delivered for sale in California for the model year except for vehicles counted towards compliance with 13 CCR section 1962.4.
+Starting with the 2024 model year, a manufacturer accrues deficits for each on-road vehicle produced and delivered for sale in California for the model year, except for vehicles counted towards compliance with 13 CCR section 1962.4 or vehicles specified in subsection 1963.1(a)(1).
 A vehicle is only eligible to generate deficits once.

+(1) 2026 Model Year California-Certified Engine Flexibility.
+A manufacturer does not accrue deficits for any on-road vehicles produced and delivered for sale in California that are powered by new 2026 model year California-certified heavy heavy-duty engines that are certified at or below an applicable oxides of nitrogen exhaust emission standard or family emission limit of 0.050 grams per brake horsepower-hour on the Federal Test Procedure cycle, as specified in 13 CCR section 1956.8(a)(2)(C)(1).

 (b) Deficit Calculation.
 Deficits shall be calculated each model year.
 For each on-road vehicle, the deficit is calculated as the product of the model year percentage requirement from Table A-1, and the appropriate weight class modifier for each vehicle from Table A-2.
 Every model year, the deficits generated by each vehicle are summed for each vehicle group.

 Table A-1.
 ZEV Sales Percentage Schedule